Pergola Magazine

 In the afternoons, faculty and graduating students present lectures and panels on a range of topics within literary history, theory and practice, while evenings are devoted to literary readings.
 At the end of the residency period, students return to their individual writing lives reenergized and recommitted to the practice of writing.
 They then commence a period of concentrated reading and writing in the semester between residencies under the close guidance of a faculty mentor.

 For the second residency, students may elect to attend the Prague Summer Program for Writers, the nation’s oldest study-abroad program for creative writers in the English language.
 Approximately 2,000 established and aspiring writers have attended the Prague Summer Program since its inception in 1993.
 Included among the program’s outstanding permanent faculty are two MacArthur Fellows and a National Book Award winner in fiction.
 Fees for the three-week program are equal to those for a 10-day on-campus residency.
 Students are responsible for their own airfare and meals, but breakfast is provided with program housing.
-Two fully-funded teaching assistantships are available for each residency, one in fiction and one in poetry.
+Two fully-funded teaching assistantships are available for each residency, one in poetry and one in prose.
 Assistantships are competitive.

 Along with the residency experience, literary mentorship is a hallmark of the low-residency MFA in creative writing.
 The mentorship semester is designed to help students develop a close working relationship with an experienced teacher and published author who can direct them in all matters of literary craft, criticism and publishing.
 As immersive experiences, the mentorship semesters also provide students with a solid foundation in literary history, theory and practice, and students are expected to read broadly and deeply both within their genre and across genres.

 Under the guidance of a faculty mentor, students produce original creative work while simultaneously developing their own course of study within the areas of literary history, theory, and practice.
 At the beginning of each semester, students confer with their faculty mentor to create a reading list, along with a submission schedule for critical essays and original work.
-Over the course of each semester, students submit to their faculty mentor packets of original fiction or poetry and critical essays.
+Over the course of each semester, students submit to their faculty mentor packets of original poetry or prose and critical essays.
 The faculty mentor then provides extensive feedback, including suggestions for revision and further reading.
 Participation in the residencies is required for enrollment in the mentorship semesters.

 With an MFA in creative writing, you can pursue a variety of career paths related to writing, literature and communication, including: